syhpoon/xyzcmd/doc/user/plugins.rst

 Lifecycle
 ---------
 Only enabled plugins can be loaded and used.
-List of enabled plugins must be defined in `xyz configuration file`_.
+List of enabled plugins must be defined in :doc:`configs`.
 Plugins are usually loaded by first request.

 After plugin gets loaded for first time following actions take place: